You can go on a few great day trips from Cartagena.

 The waters of the archipelago are as clear as it gets, and a fantastic place to spend the day swimming, snorkeling and simply having fun.

-GUIDED TOURS – Most guided tours go to Isla del Rosario and Isla Grande, which are the largest islands and where most guided tours go.
-Guided tours depart from El Muelle La Bodeguita and include lunch, and are usually back by 4:00 pm.
-You will be offered a variety of guided tours as soon as you walk inside the harbor, or you can book your day trip here.
+Most guided tours go to Isla del Rosario and Isla Grande, which are the largest islands.
+They depart from El Muelle La Bodeguita and include lunch, and are usually back by 4:00 pm.
+You will be offered a variety of guided tours as soon as you walk inside the harbor, so this is something you can also do last minute.

 Manzanillo del Mar

 Manzanillo del Mar is about 40 minutes north of Cartagena.
-You can get there by bus.
+You can easily get there by bus so there is hardly a need for a guided tour.

 El Totumo Volcano